-Visitors will be introduced to significant historical figures like Dr. Marcus F. Wheatland, the first known African heritage physician to live and practice in Newport and a medical specialist to many of the city's summer elite; accomplished journalist Lillian Susie Fitts Jeter, who wrote for Ladies Home Journal, The Saturday Evening Post and McCall's Magazine among other publications; soprano opera singer Abbie Mitchell; and prominent literary critic and poet William Stanley Beaumont Braithwaite.
+Visitors will be introduced to significant historical figures like Dr Marcus F. Wheatland, the first known African American physician to live and practice in Newport and a medical specialist to many of the city's summer elite; accomplished journalist Lillian Susie Fitts Jeter, who wrote for Ladies Home Journal, The Saturday Evening Post and McCall's Magazine among other publications; soprano opera singer Abbie Mitchell; and prominent literary critic and poet William Stanley Beaumont Braithwaite.

-As part of the exhibit's launch, Rhode Island Commerce Corporation is thrilled to assist with marketing the debut of the exhibit on the national stage as part of the state's plan to promote the rich and diverse history of Rhode Island.
+The Rhode Island Commerce Corporation will assist with marketing the debut of the exhibit on the national stage as part of the state's plan to promote the rich and diverse history of Rhode Island.

-"Newport is well known as the blissful summer retreat destination for America's wealthiest families and individuals back in the 19th and 20th centuries, but it was also home to an abundant African heritage community that played critical roles in the economic and cultural development of African heritage and the county overall," says Anika Kimble-Huntley, Rhode Island Commerce Corporation's Chief Marketing Officer.
+"Newport is well known as the blissful summer retreat destination for America's wealthiest families and individuals back in the Nineteenth and Twentieth Centuries, but it was also home to an abundant African American community that played critical roles in the economic and cultural development of African heritage and the county overall," says Anika Kimble-Huntley, Rhode Island Commerce Corporation's chief marketing officer.
 "African heritage families were not looking to integrate or emulate the white elite families of Newport; they were looking to do business with them and gain interdependence and establish their own communities.
 This exhibition is an important step in sharing the holistic picture of Newport's diverse history."